pcxod/FragmentDB/help/fragmentdb.md

 The main database is write-protected, but it is possible to add new fragments to the collection or change existing fragments.
-They will be stored in a separate database in ~Datadir()/db/user-fragment-database.sqlite~.
-Type '<c>shell DataDir()/db</c>' to open this folder.
+They will be stored in a separate database in `Datadir()/db/user-fragment-database.sqlite`.
+Type `shell DataDir()/db` to
+open this folder.
 The user fragment database will never be overwritten by any Olex2 plugin updates!
-Fragments created or changed by the user will get a \*user\* tag at the end of their names.
-Any database editor capable of handling .sqlite files can be used to modify the user fragment database.
+Fragments created or changed by the user will get a `*user*` tag at the end of their names.
+Any database editor capable of handling [SQLite](https://www.sqlite.org/index.html) files can be used to modify the user fragment database.

 # Picture

-# Picture
+## Picture

 Displays the chemical structure of the fragment.
 Click on the structure to display a magnified version.
-User-defined fragments will only display a chemical structure if the user has added one when entering the fragment in the user fragment database.
+User-defined fragments will only display either an auto-generated structure or a user-defined drawing that can be selected in the fragment editor.

 ## Fit!

-The <b>Fit!</b> button starts the process of fitting the chosen fragment into the structure.
-The fragment appears on the screen in **Mode Fit**, and can be moved or rotated as desired.
-Press '<c>Escape</c>' to exit the mode.
+The *Fit!* button starts the process of fitting the chosen fragment into the structure.
+The fragment appears on the screen in *Mode Fit*, and can be moved or rotated as desired.
+Press *Escape* to exit the mode.

 ## Edit